 At Gray Academy, art and creativity are integral to overall learning, Jewish expression and exploration of individual talents and passions.
 Jewish festivals, love of Israel and educational milestones are celebrated with artwork.
-Outside the classroom, students have opportunities to explore their talents, hone their skills and proudly display their work.
+Outside the classroom, students have opportunities to explore their talents, hone their skills and display their work.

-Visual Arts
+Exploring Visual Arts

 In addition to our regular Art curriculum, Elementary students can take part in lunchtime art clubs, while High School students can deepen their study and practice of drawing, painting, sculpture, pottery and photography by selecting Art as an elective.